-CROs lead and command personnel recovery operations as direct combatants.
-They will perform duties as mission planners and provide personnel recovery expertise to command and battle staffs on recovery operations, to include survival, evasion, resistance, and escape programs.
-The demands of this specialty are high and outstanding leadership qualities are fundamental to success.
-Excellent physical fitness, maturity, and exceptional personal responsibility are essential characteristics of the CRO.
+CROs lead and command personnel-recovery operations as direct combatants.
+They will perform duties as mission planners and provide personnel-recovery expertise to command and battle staffs on recovery operations, including survival, evasion, resistance and escape programs.
+The demands of this specialty are high, and outstanding leadership qualities are fundamental to success.
+Excellent physical fitness, maturity and exceptional personal responsibility are essential characteristics of the CRO.
 Cadets may apply for this duty during their junior year.
 Selection is a two-phase process.
-Phase I is an application board review and Phase II is an in-person assessment.
+Phase I is an application board review, and Phase II is an in-person assessment.
 Phase I applications are due no later than (NLT) January 1 and August 1 each year.
-Cadets participate in Phase II of the CRO selection process each spring at Moody AFB, Georgia, and in the fall at Fairchild AFB, Washington.
-CRO Phase II consists of a one-week evaluation to include intense physical activities in possibly inclement and humid conditions, as well as writing and briefing skills.
+Cadets participate in Phase II of the CRO-selection process each spring at Moody AFB, Georgia, and in the fall at Fairchild AFB, Washington.
+CRO Phase II consists of a one-week evaluation to include intense physical activities in possibly inclement and humid conditions as well as writing and briefing skills.

-The 45th LCG SCIP develops cadets into the next generation of space launch and acquisition leaders through immersion into military launch operations and space lift-unique academics.
-This internship program provides cadets with the intent to commission as mechanical, electrical, aeronautical, astronautical, or general engineers the chance to experience both launch vehicle and spacecraft mission assurance operations, as well as gain exposure to all supporting base operations that go into a successful launch from the world’s busiest space lift range.
+The 45th LCG SCIP develops cadets into the next generation of space launch and acquisition leaders through immersion into military launch operations and space-lift-unique academics.
+This internship program provides cadets with the intent to commission as mechanical, electrical, aeronautical, astronautical or general engineers, give the chance to experience both launch vehicle and spacecraft mission assurance operations as well as gain exposure to all supporting base operations that go into a successful launch from the world’s busiest space lift range.
 The program is held at Cape Canaveral Air Force Station and Patrick Air Force Base, Florida.

-Cadet Training Assistant (CTA) program is comprised of handpicked Professional Office Course (POC) cadets from across the country to work alongside Field Training Officers (FTO) in developing and evaluating cadets throughout the rigors of the two-week Field Training (FT) program.
-FT is an integral component of the AFROTC curriculum, designed to test cadets physically, mentally, and emotionally.
-CTAs are expected to assist FTOs as they train, develop, and mentor cadets on a wide range of competencies which include: communication skills, wingman culture, team building, critical thinking, adaptability, and decision-making.
-Training days for cadets extends from 0400 to 2000 every day.
+Cadet Training Assistant (CTA) program is comprised of handpicked Professional Office Course (POC) cadets from across the country who work alongside Field Training Officers (FTO) in developing and evaluating cadets throughout the rigors of the two-week Field Training (FT) program.
+FT is an integral component of the AFROTC curriculum, designed to test cadets physically, mentally and emotionally.
+CTAs are expected to assist FTOs as they train, develop and mentor cadets on a wide range of competencies which include: communication skills, wingman culture, team building, critical thinking, adaptability and decision-making.
+Training days for cadets extend from 0400 to 2000 every day.